Divorce versus legal annulment in Texas

 • Already married to other people

 The biggest reason that someone might seek an annulment is because they believe that they were deceived.
-Most states say that one spouse lying or concealing a major fact–such as an addiction, criminal history, child, illness or another important life aspect–from the other before marriage is grounds for an annulment.
+Most states say that one spouse lying or concealing a major fact–such as an addiction, child, illness or another important life aspect–from the other before marriage is grounds for an annulment.

 Why get an annulment over divorce?